 Human Resources Officer

-The Human Resources Officer (HRO) is responsible for employee recruitment, training and development, the enforcement of disciplinary policy, and conflict resolution.
+The Human Resources Officer (HRO) is responsible for employee recruitment, training and development, the enforcement of disciplinary policy, and conflict resolution of ResSoc staff.

 Contact Adam at email@example.com

-The Chief Marketing Officer (CMO) is responsible for all marketing and promotional functions of the Residence Society.
+The Marketing Coordinator is responsible for all marketing and promotional functions of the Residence Society.
 These responsibilities include: external sponsorship and internal marketing of society-wide events, branding, managing the ResSoc website and social media accounts, and matters of public interest.
 The CMO sits on the sponsorship committee as a non-voting member and advisor.

 Contact Lin at firstname.lastname@example.org

 The Events Coordinator is responsible for the planning and execution of residence-wide events, such as the annual trip to the Wolfe Island corn maze.
 The Events Coordinator also manages staff socials and volunteer appreciation initiatives.